Kevinyibo/Development_of_an_Autonomous_Navigation_System_Based_on_Rolling_2D_Lidar_in_Modern_Orchards/README.md

 </p>

 ### Construction of 3D Point Clouds
-Synchronizing the 2D point cloud, servo motor angle feedback, wheeled odometry, and IMU data, and registering the 2D point cloud data into the O3d-xyz reference coordinate system for 3D point clouds, ultimately publishing the accumulated 3D point cloud data from every half rolling cycle at a frequency of 15 Hz for environmental perception processing.
-We have tested the system in a modern apple orchard, the results are as follows:
+Synchronizing the 2D point cloud, servo motor angle feedback, wheeled odometry, and IMU data, and registering the 2D point cloud data into the O3d-xyz reference coordinate system for 3D point clouds, ultimately publishing the accumulated 3D point cloud data from every half rolling cycle for environmental perception processing.
+We have tested the system in a modern apple orchard, the process and results are as follows:

 <p align="center">
   <img src="img/create_3d_pointcloud.gif" alt="3D pointcloud construction" width="80%"/>